 Living Learning Communities are organized around a shared academic major, a shared interest, or shared classification.
 No matter which Living Learning Community you select, you'll be surrounded by other students who share your interests!

-Take you pick and get the additional advantage of living in a Living Learning Community.
+Take your pick and get the additional advantages of living in a Living Learning Community.

 Business Learning Community (Rider Hall):